aquacluck/ainb_offline/README.md

 Folders we use:
-- Requires a read only romfs (really just AI, Logic, Sequence, Pack)
+- Requires a read only romfs (really just AI+Logic+Sequence, Pack, and RSDB for determining version)
 - "appvar" folder is for cache, history, etc
 - Output folder should be set to a mod romfs.
 Upon saving: Newly modified packs will be initialized from romfs, existing packs will have their dirty ainb files updated.
 This means we shouldn't clobber your mod's non-ainb changes.